marcingolenia/mcode/src/pages/blog/2021-02-26-du_invariants.md

 > The limits of my language are the limits of my world - *Ludwig Wittgenstein*.

 and one risky opinion; Validation is not a domain concept in terms of DDD, it is your application (layer) job to make sure that commands can be applied to the domain properly.
-The application can use domain types to execute validation (or specifacations like in blue book [7]) but the domain remains unaware of this act.
+The application can use domain types to execute validation (or specifications like in blue book [7]) but the domain remains unaware of this act.

 - - -
 <b>References:</b><br/>